-Janet Leigh, after playing the woman in the shower sequence, never took another shower for the rest of her life.
-(Supposedly.)
+Janet Leigh, after watching the shower sequence, didn't take another shower for many years after.

-It's not watching the shower scene itself that is uncomfortable, it's the seed you have planted your mind the next time you take a shower alone, and how vulnerable you feel.
+It's not watching the shower scene itself that is uncomfortable, it's the seed you have planted your mind the next time you take a shower alone.
 The whole tiny box / nowhere to run thing doesn't help, either.
 The noise of the shower and the opaque curtain, allowing just anybody to sneak in, if they're careful enough... it's Nightmare and Paranoia Fuel all in one!

 The novel's description of the shower scene is even worse than the movie:

 "It was the knife that a moment later cut off her scream...and her head."

 Mother: "It's sad when a mother has to speak the words that condemn her own son.
 But I couldn't allow them to believe that I would commit murder.
 They'll put him away now as I should have years ago.
 He was always bad and in the end he intended to tell them I killed those girls and that man, as if I could do anything except just sit and stare like one of his stuffed birds.
 Oh, they know I can't even move a finger and I won't.
 I'll just sit here and be quiet just in case they do.... suspect me.
 They're probably watching me.
 Well, let them.
 Let them see what kind of a person I am.
 I'm not even going to swat that fly.
 I hope they are watching... they'll see.
 They'll see and they'll know, and they'll say, 'Why, she wouldn't even harm a fly.'"